Skip to main content

-The Navy NROTC Scholarship Program awards two and four year scholarships through a highly competitive national selection process and includes full tuition, books, fees and other financial benefits at Northwestern University or Loyola University Chicago.
+The Navy NROTC Scholarship Program awards four year scholarships through a highly competitive national selection process and includes full tuition, books, fees and other financial benefits at Northwestern University or Loyola University Chicago.
 As a scholarship midshipmen you incur no obligation to the Navy until your sophomore year.
 Upon graduation, midshipmen are commissioned as officers in the unrestricted line Naval Reserve.
-Students selected for the NROTC Scholarship Program must apply for admission to or already be enrolled at Northwestern University or Loyola University Chicago and take the normal course load required by the university for degree completion.
+Students selected for the NROTC Scholarship Program must apply for admission at Northwestern University or Loyola University Chicago and take the normal course load required by the university for degree completion.
 Further, scholarship midshipmen are required to follow additional academic guidelines.

 NROTC Marine Option